 #4.
 Red meat and all dairy products

 #5.
-Caffeine (i.e., black and green tea, coffee, chocolate, hot chocolate).
+Caffeine (i.e. coffee, chocolate, hot chocolate).
 Caffeine decrease the blood flow to the bladder which causes the immune system to have difficulty in shutting down a bladder infection.

 #6.
 Heavy meals at night which contain animal protein like eggs, dairy, poultry, fish, or meat will increase the blood and bladder’s acidity level.